 What are the costs of buying and owning a Rockwell property?

 Rockwell pays all of the closing costs so that you do not have to pay any fees to buy a property.
 The only ongoing cost the co-owners incur is the property manager’s fee, which is typically only $35 per month.
 The tenant pays for the property taxes, insurance and the majority of the repairs and maintenance.

 When do I get paid?

-The property manager sends a payment to each co-owner during the first week of each month in the form of a mailed check or direct deposit into your bank account.
+The property manager sends a payment to each co-owner during the first ten days of each month in the form of a mailed check or direct deposit into your bank account.

 How many co-owners are there in an average property?

 Rockwell properties are designed to be smaller in scale than those offered by other TIC sponsors.
 While many TIC properties have 30 or more co-owners, most Rockwell properties have fewer than ten.

 What is the worst case scenario?